tusharsadhwani/blog/src/pages/post/builtins.md

 The buffer objects take in `bytes`, write those directly to the output buffer, and return the number of bytes returned.

-To prove that everything is just bytes underneath, let's look at another example:
+To prove that everything is just bytes underneath, let's look at another example that prints an emoji using its bytes:

 ```python
 >>> import sys